-Unsurprisingly for the game which has come to be known as “America’s Pastime”, it is in the USA where the crème de la crème of baseball talent ply their trade.
-Featuring teams from both the US and Canada, Major League Baseball (MLB) is the unrivalled king of the hill when it comes to competitive action.
-As you would expect of such a popular sport, live tv coverage is never far away, enabling a multitude of in-play betting opportunities.
+Unsurprisingly, for the game which has come to be known as “America’s Pastime,” it is in the USA where the crème de la crème of baseball talent ply their trade.
+Featuring teams from both the US and Canada, Major League Baseball (MLB) is the unrivaled king of the hill for competitive action.
+As you would expect of such a popular sport, live TV and online coverage are never far away, enabling many in-play betting opportunities.

-The MLB season runs from April to November each year with each side playing no fewer than 162 games during the regular season.
-When the wheat has been sorted from the chaff, we then head into the hugely exciting playoffs, culminating in the contest that decides it all - and one of the most watched sporting events in America - the World Series itself.
+The regular MLB season runs each year from April to November, with each side playing no fewer than 162 games.
+When the wheat has been sorted from the chaff, we then head into the hugely exciting playoffs.
+This culminates in the contest that decides it all - the World Series, a battle between the best team from American League and National League.

-It’s not all about the MLB though.
-With betting available on the US Minor Leagues as well as high-level competitions in both Cuba and Japan, you are never far away from a baseball betting opportunity.
+It’s not all about the MLB, though.
+With betting available on the US Minor Leagues and high-level competitions in both Cuba and Japan, you are never far away from a baseball betting opportunity.

-The most popular outright option is a bet on a team to win the World Series itself.
-Other markets include Divisional and League winners; and a player to score the most home runs over a season.
+The most popular outright option for a quick bet is on a team to win the World Series.
+Other options include Divisional and League winners and a player to score the most home runs over a season.

 Exactly what it says, a bet on a team to win a match.
 Remember that in baseball – as with most American sports - there’s no such thing as a draw.
 The teams will simply continue to play extra innings until one side comes out on top.

-In this bet, the outsiders of the two teams are effectively given a head start.
-A handicap listed as Philadelphia Phillies (-1.5), Texas Rangers (+1.5) means that a bet on Texas (+1.5) will win should they either win the match or lose by just one run.
-For a bet on Philadelphia (-1.5) to pay out, the Phillies must prevail by two or more runs to cover the +1.5 run head start given to the Rangers.
+With this type of bet, the outsiders are effectively given a head start.
+A handicap listed as Philadelphia Phillies (-1.5) - Texas Rangers (+1.5) means that a bet on Texas (+1.5) will win should they either win the match or lose by just one run.
+For a bet on Philadelphia (-1.5) to payout, the Phillies must prevail by two or more runs to cover the +1.5 run head start given to the Rangers.